NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 Mentorship of Alumni in Industry

-Every junior is required to have an alumni of any institute of Sri Balaji Society, Pune as his/ her mentor.
+Every junior is required to have an alumni of any institute of Sri Balaji University, Pune as his/ her mentor.
 The list of all the alumni of all the institutes will be made available to all the students.
 These alumni as mentors can guide the students.
 Similarly, efforts will be made to connect corporate stalwarts as mentors.

 We celebrate the ‘Achievement Day’ in the last week of the final academic year when the students complete the course to celebrate the placements and to bid farewell to the seniors.
 On the ‘Achievement Day’ of the respective institutes, the senior students receive the original appointment orders issued by the companies from the auspicious hands of the President, Sri Balaji Society, Pune and in the august presence of all the dignitaries of the Society and the juniors .To symbolize the oneness and unity of the B-schools the Directors of the Society and Institutes call upon the senior students to receive the Appointment orders.
 This emotional farewell day is organized by the juniors as the ‘Achievement Day’ and is cherished by everyone.